Maybe your knee pain has appeared gradually over time as you grew older. Or

 themselves faster.
 In other words, the treatment stops your pain

 We also offer the NeuroMed MATRIX system, which uses

 electroanalgesia to soothe your pain.
-Simply put, small amount of
+Simply put, a small amount of

 electricity is applied to the site of the discomfort to interfere

 with the body’s pain receptors.
 In other words, it stops the